samanthajayasinghe/api-explorer/README.md

 [![Travis Test](https://img.shields.io/travis/samanthajayasinghe/cl-tech/master.svg)](https://travis-ci.org/samanthajayasinghe/cl-tech) [![codecov](https://codecov.io/gh/samanthajayasinghe/cl-tech/branch/master/graph/badge.svg)](https://codecov.io/gh/samanthajayasinghe/cl-tech)

- API Explorer application which supports browse API endpoints
+API Explorer is a project that supports tocall the API via any interfaces.
+Currently, It supports to call it via the web interface and API-middleware supports to call it via mobile or micro-device.

 # How to set up